digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 In general, it is recommended to document the full hard- and software stack of your projects to adapt, recreate and repair them in the future.

 - archive parts/components (e.g., cad + 3d files to repair or recreate all elements of a particular work)
-- note part/model numbers and where you have ordered them.
+- note part/model numbers and where you have ordered them. make a BOM
 - archive source code and comment your code
 - write detailed README.md files ;)
 - make backups; sometimes even full raspberry pi images.